brettChapman/multivis_tutorials/README.md

 <a id="six"></a>
 ## Tutorial 6: Hierarchical Edge Bundle
 <i>In this tutorial we will step through a workflow to produce a Hierarchical edge bundle (HEB) plot.
 HEB plots are another means to visualise correlations in a circular hierarchical tree structure, with nodes on the outside and edges passing through the circle following a bundled curve until they connect to other nodes.
 The edges represent correlation coefficients and can be coloured accordingly based on the sign of the correlation and different classes or groups within the data can also be reflected in the HEB plot to illustrate how the different groups are correlated and to what degree.
-HEB plots are also interactive, allowing for further exploratory data analysis.</i>
+HEB plots are also interactive, allowing for further exploratory data analysis.
+Statistical analysis is included in this tutorial to provide a means to filter outliers, remove non-normally distributed data and to add further univariate data to visualise in the hierarchical edge bundle.</I>

 Launch tutorial 6 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial6.ipynb)